 *The Admissions Committee requires that applicants complete either two semesters of organic chemistry or one semester each of organic chemistry and biochemistry.

 **One course in composition or technical writing is required.
 Other courses should develop written or verbal communication skills.
 English as a Second Language (ESL) course work does not meet this requirement.

 Grade Point Average (GPA): Your overall and science GPA, the schools attended, and the difficulty of your course load are all assessed on an individual basis.

-Dental Admissions Test (DAT): Preference is given to students who provide Dental Admissions Test scores no later than September.
-Scores are only valid for two years - scores older than September 2011 will not be considered.
+Dental Admissions Test (DAT): Preference is given to students who provide Dental Admissions Test scores no later than November.
+Scores are only valid for two years - scores older than November 2012 will not be considered for the 2014-2015 admissions cycle.
 For instructions on how to schedule a date for the DAT, please go online to American Dental Association (ADA).